Amazon and other hybrid platforms liable for trademark infringement?

 Sabin Tigu

-Expertises: Intellectual property rights, Trademark and Design registration, Technology, Media and Telecom, Start-up en Scale-up,
+Expertises: Intellectual property rights, Trademark and Design registration, Technology, Media and Telecom, Start-up and Scale-up,

 Do you have any questions about the information on this page?